Planned Giving

 Bequests

 Deciding how to divide your assets among your heirs and charity is usually a matter of the heart.
-It involves decisions about your personal financial independence, your family legacy, and the investment of your social capital.
+It involves decisions about your financial independence, your family legacy, and the investment of your social capital.

 After providing for family and friends, consider a meaningful gift to the Lenoir Community College Foundation.
-Bequest gifts can take many forms such as a specific gift amount, a specific gift type, a percentage of the estate, a percentage of the residue of an estate, or the entire residue considering all other provisions of your will.
+Bequest gifts can take many forms, such as a specific gift amount, a specific gift type, a percentage of the estate, a percentage of the residue of an estate, or the entire residue, considering all other provisions of your will.

 Sample Bequests

-The following is sample language for consideration by your legal counsel
+The following is sample language for consideration by your legal counsel for including the Foundation in your will.

 • Unrestricted bequest for general purposes:

-I give, devise, and bequeath to the Lenoir Community College Foundation, Kinston, North Carolina, the sum of $ ___ (or ___% of my residuary estate; or an accurate description of securities or other property given) to be used for the general purposes of Lenoir Community College.
+I give, devise, and bequeath to the Lenoir Community College Foundation, Kinston, North Carolina, the sum of $ ___ (or ___% of my residuary estate or an accurate description of securities or other property given) to be used for the general purposes of Lenoir Community College.

 • Restricted bequest to support a Scholarship Endowment at Lenoir Community College: